haoshan98/BestFlight/README.md

 # BestFlight
-Develop a system to help the end user to find the best flight
+Develop a system to help the end user to find the best route.
+The political issues also taken into account based on local news.